Arsenal boss Wenger: Premiership in worst situation in 13 years

+Arsenal boss Arsene Wenger has hit out at the financial situation in the Premiership.
 The Frenchman claims the financial situation is the worse it has ever been during his 13 years in this country since he became manager of Arsenal in 2006.

 He also accused moneybags Chelsea and Manchester City - who paid a British transfer record of £32.5m for Robinho - of "half cheating" their way to the top as both clubs are backed by billionaires and not run as businesses.

 Wenger wrote in The Sun: "It is certainly the worst financial situation in my 13 years in English football.
 Professional football is about winning and balancing the budget.

 "That's the basic rule and one I fought for at Arsenal.
 The rest is half-cheating.
 Other clubs have artificial income from owners.
 They do not live off the money from the game.